-Our responsibility is to express an opinion on the Commission's compliance with the requirements referred to above based on our audit.
+Our responsibility is to express an opinion on the Commission's compliance with the requirements referred to above, based on our audit.
 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, and the State of California's Standards and Procedures for Audits of Local Entities Administering the California Children and Families Act, issued by the State Controller's Office.
-Those standards and the State of California's Standards and Procedures for Audits and Procedures for Audits of Local Entities Administering the California Children and Families Act require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the requirements listed below occurred.
+Those standards and the State of California's Standards and Procedures for Audits of Local Entities Administering the California Children and Families Act, require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the requirements referred to above that could have a direct and material effect on the statutory requirements listed below occurred.
 An audit includes examining on a test basis, evidence about the Commission's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.